Penalties for VAT and Excise Wrongdoing: in what circumstances is a penalty payable: reasonable excuse: overview

 Supplying products knowing that they will be misused, see CH91450, is a deliberate act.
 Consequently there cannot be a reasonable excuse for this particular wrongdoing.

-The onus is on the person who
+For other non-deliberate wrongdoings the onus is on the person who

 - issues an invoice showing VAT when not authorised, or

 - puts an Excise duty product to use that attracts a higher rate of duty, or

 - handles goods subject to Excise unpaid duty,